varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-        Varnish has two conceptually different configuration sets.
         Tunable parameters and command line arguments are used to define how varnish should work with operating system and hardware in addition to setting some default values, while VCL define how Varnish should interact with web servers and clients.

         Almost every aspect of Varnish can be reconfigured without restarting Varnish.
 Notable exceptions are cache size and location, the username and